 It’s never too early to start training your puppy.
 Like babies of any species, puppies start learning from the moment they are born.
 Ideally, the breeder or shelter where your puppy is born will have started safely exposing your puppy to new experiences before they come home with you.
 You can continue to build on that foundation as soon as your puppy comes home.

-- Make sure each exposure is positive.
+- When training your puppy, make sure each exposure is positive.
 If your puppy feels like they’re being forced or pressured into a situation, it could backfire and develop into fearful or aggressive responses later.
 Let your puppy consent and/or decide if they want to approach someone or something.
 Give them room to retreat if they’re feeling uncomfortable

 - Use treats to help your puppy make positive associations.
 If your puppy is concerned about something, give them a really nice treat every time they see that stimulus.